 In an interview with Margaret Martlew, Vila-Grau described that he worked within small descriptive phrases that summarized the artistic feeling one should get when observing.
 For example, one window was summed up simply by, “I am the water of life” and so he made that.
 Other guidelines were more rigid.

 For example, Gaudí wanted the highest glass in white and the lower glass in color.
 This achieved two things.
-First, it would allow the natural sun into the building to project itself upon the columns.
-Second, it would be different than what is commonly practiced which was very much Gaudí’s style.
-The photo used above is of the effects of stained glass windows which is described to be more powerful than the windows theme-selves.
+First, it would allow natural sunlight into the building and project itself upon the columns.
+Second, it would have been different than what was commonly practiced, which was very much Gaudí’s style.

 2. Buttresses and Flying Buttresses

 Or should I say the lack thereof!
-When you think buttress or flying buttress you should think Notre Dame.
-I don’t downplay the greatness of Notre Dame and don’t intend to do so.
+When you think buttress or flying buttress, you should think Notre Dame.
+I don’t downplay the greatness of Notre Dame nor do I intend to do so.
 That said, Gaudi eliminated the practice altogether and his basilica stands!
 Well, the part that has been completed stands.

 According to Sagrada Familia’s official website, Gaudí looked at these mechanical forms as crutches and not elevating or beautifying elements.
-Therefore, he eliminated them giving Sagrada Familia the extremely unique baroque look and feel you see today which may very well be the last great stone structure ever built.
+So, he eliminated them giving Sagrada Familia the extremely unique baroque look and feel you see today, which may very well be the last great stone structure ever built.

 Best Selling Tour